ollijonsson/randomwalk/readme.md

 ## About
 The random walk generator is a built-for-fun web gui for TradeSatoshi's cryptocurrency exchange.
 It allows users to connect their TradeSatoshi account and view balances, trade history and more.
 This app's main function is a random order generator which, using certain parameters, selects a random market and posts a trade order on the user's TradeSatoshi account, e.g. buys a random cryptocurrency for an amount chosen by the user. \
 \
 It's mainly written as an exercise in ReactJS.
-Use at own risk, I do not endorse gambling of any form. \
+I do not endorse gambling of any form. \
 \
 See https://tradesatoshi.com/Home/Api for more information.
 ### The idea